-Man lived with mom’s body in Wayne Co. home for more than a year, friend says
+Man lived with mom’s body in Wayne County home for more than a year, friend says

 MOUNT OLIVE, N.C.
 (WNCN) – The Wayne County Sheriff’s Office now investigating after they said the body of a woman was found in a mobile home.

-It appeared to have been there for “several months,” officials said.
+The body appeared to have been there for “several months,” officials said.

 Bonnie Cooley, a family friend, said she’s known the family for more than 25 years.